eoap/quickwin-inline-code/docs/index.md

 # Quickwin - An Application Package with inline Python code

-This documentation describes a simple Python application `app.py`, including a simple unit test, as a demonstration of a "real" yet very simple Python EO application.
+This documentation describes a simple Python application `app.py`, including a unit test, as a demonstration of a "real" yet very simple Python EO application.

 Using CWL's [InitialWorkDirRequirement](https://www.commonwl.org/v1.2/CommandLineTool.html#InitialWorkDirRequirement), a requirement that defines a list of files and subdirectories that must be staged by the workflow platform prior to executing the command line tool, the Python script `app.py` is staged and executed in a container.